The Haitian Market System

 Schwartz, Timothy.
 2009 Fewer Men, More Babies: Sex, family and fertility in Haiti.
 Lexington Press.
 USA

-Stam, Talitha 2012, From Gardens to Markets Rural women on the move to urban markets, Route Seguin Haiti A Madam Sara Perspective Commissioned by CORDAID for the IS ACADEMY Human Security in Fragile States
+Stam, Talitha 2012, From Gardens to Markets Rural women on the move to urban markets, Route Seguin Haiti A Madan Sara Perspective Commissioned by CORDAID for the IS ACADEMY Human Security in Fragile States

 NOTES